Benjamin-Aw-93/ssoc_autocoder/README.md

     * Name the PR intuitively.
 Use "feature-XXX_XXX_XXX".
 For example, "feature-add-unit-tests"
     * PRs must be approved by the other party, not by yourself.
     * When merging PRs, always use squash and merge

+## Parking Lot

+* Interpretability and fairness
+  * Understand how and why the model is predicting specific SSOCs
+  * Fairness assessment of the types of JDs and the respective error rates